Information from the NYS Department of Health

 LAST UPDATED: MAY 7, 2021 AT 11:03 AM

 Effective May 19, most business capacities—which are currently based upon percentage of maximum occupancy—will be removed.
 Businesses will only be limited by the space available for patrons or parties of patrons to maintain the required social distance of 6 feet.
 Find more information on the easing of pandemic restrictions.

 Visit ny.gov/vaccine to get the facts on the COVID-19 Vaccine in New York.

-The new COVID-19 Vaccine Tracker Dashboard will update New Yorkers on the distribution of the vaccine including the number of doses received by the state, a breakdown of first or second doses, and the number of persons vaccinated with the first and second doses in each region.
+The COVID-19 Vaccine Tracker Dashboard updates New Yorkers on the distribution of the vaccine including the number of doses received by the state, a breakdown of first or second doses, and the number of persons vaccinated with the first and second doses in each region.